 Everything you need to know about SlashDeploy GitHub App.

 SlashDeploy GitHub Application is configured on per-repository basis, which enables us to receive deployment related events from GitHub and notify your team about deployments in Slack.
-We also use a GitHub OAuth App to be able to link your GitHub account to the installed Slack team and create deployments on behalf of your GitHub account.
+We also use it to link your GitHub account to the installed Slack team and create deployments on behalf of your GitHub account.

 Only repositories that have been added to our GitHub application can be deployed with SlashDeploy.
 To add new repositories, click on Go to GitHub button in the top right corner of our Web app, or follow this link.